FeatureBaseDB/www/content/blog/smote.md

 ### SMOTE

-The other two oversampling methods listed on Wikipedia are variants of [SMOTE](https://arxiv.org/pdf/1106.1813.pdf) (Synthetic Minority Over-sampling TEchnique), an antique AI algorithm that is deceptively simple, even elegant.
+The other two oversampling methods listed on Wikipedia are variants of [SMOTE](https://arxiv.org/pdf/1106.1813.pdf) (Synthetic Minority Over-sampling TEchnique), an old-fashioned AI algorithm that is deceptively simple, even elegant.
 SMOTE provides a solution to the correlation problem, without needing to explicitly understand the full distribution.
 We have taken the core idea of this algorithm, twisted it and abused it, to synthesize silly amounts of test data.

 ![SMOTE concept](/img/blog/smote/smote-diagram.png)
 *Illustration of synthesizing data points in SMOTE.
 Graphic from a [survey](https://www.jair.org/index.php/jair/article/view/11192) of SMOTE extensions.*